apiaryio/api-elements/API Elements Reference.md

         Transaction examples are protocol-specific examples of a REST transaction that was initialized by exercising a transition.

-        For the time being this specification defines only HTTP-specific transaction data structures.
+        For the time being this reference document defines only HTTP-specific transaction data structures.

 #### Example